Donald G. McNeil Jr.: Contract negotiations with The New York Times

-McNeil was part of a brief walk-out during contract negotiations between newsroom members of the Newspaper Guild of New York and the management of The New York Times.
+McNeil was part of a brief walkout during contract negotiations between newsroom members of the Newspaper Guild of New York and the management of The New York Times.
 During negotiations on October 12, 2012, McNeil reported that 375 union members had walked out of the New York City offices and another 23 had walked out of the Washington D.C. newsroom.
 At the time, union members had been without a contract for 18 months and talks over pension payments were at a standstill.
 McNeil was joined by many other prominent reporters and editors in directing harsh criticism at the paper.

 Dismissal from The New York Times

 In 2019 McNeil accompanied a group of high school students on a New York Times sponsored trip to Peru.
 The purpose of the trip was for the students to learn about community-based healthcare in Peru.
 On January 28, 2021, The Daily Beast reported that multiple participants accused McNeil of repeatedly making racist and sexist remarks, including having used the word "nigger" in the context of discussing racist language, as well as "[using] stereotypes about Black teenagers".
 McNeil initially released a very short statement to The Washington Post, saying "Don't believe everything you read", which led to 150 Times employees signing an internal letter on February 3, demanding an apology from McNeil.

 The New York Times said they had "disciplined Donald for statements and language that had been inappropriate and inconsistent with our values" after initial complaints in 2019, writing that the Times "found [McNeil] had used bad judgment by repeating a racist slur in the context of a conversation about racist language".
-On February 5, The New York Times announced that McNeil would be leaving.
+On February 5, 2021, The New York Times announced that McNeil would be leaving.
 In the announcement McNeil apologized, saying that he had been "asked at dinner by a student whether [he] thought a classmate of hers should have been suspended for a video she had made as a 12-year-old in which she used a racial slur.
 To understand what was in the video, [he] asked if she had called someone else the slur or whether she was rapping or quoting a book title.
 In asking the question, [he] used the slur itself."

 In March 2021, McNeil published an essay on Medium contesting the students' allegations and criticizing the Times handling of his case.
 Describing his interactions with the high school students on the trip to Peru, McNeil wrote, "I thought I was generally arguing in favor of open-mindedness and tolerance — but it clearly didn't come across that way.
 And my bristliness makes me an imperfect pedagogue for sensitive teenagers."

+Later career

+In 2025, McNeil began writing occasional op-ed pieces for The Washington Post about Robert F. Kennedy Jr. and vaccine policy under the Trump administration.